 Second, the possibility of sin must exist to allow humanity to have free will.
 Free will is required for the existence of genuine choices, including the choice to love God.
 Even if Satan had not existed, we would still have had free will and the opportunity to commit sin.
 As it turns out, sin entered through Adam and Eve, aided by the actions of Satan.
 But this doesn't mean sin could never have entered some other way.

 Third, Satan's existence also serves as part of God's redemptive plan through Jesus Christ.
 When Jesus came to earth, He was tempted by Satan (Matthew 4:1–11).
-Satan worked in the life of Judas Iscariot so he would betray Jesus, leading to His sacrificial death on the cross on the behalf of the sins of humanity.
+Satan worked in the life of Judas Iscariot so he would betray Jesus, leading to His sacrificial death on the cross.
 Even though Satan's intentions are evil, God is able to use them in order to further His will.

 This is a great example of Romans 8:28, which teaches, "And we know that for those who love God all things work together for good, for those who are called according to his purpose."
 In addition, other works of God have shown this to be true as well.
 When Joseph's brothers sought forgiveness for selling him into slavery, Joseph replied, "As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today" (Genesis 50:20).
 Jonah was swallowed by a great fish (Jonah 1), yet God used this event to help save a city from judgment.

 Fourth, God has already revealed His plan to ultimately defeat Satan.
 Revelation 20:10 states, "the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever."
 Satan will be removed from God's people, punished forever.